nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-11-12-installing-visual-studio-2015-side-side-2013-windows-10/index.md

 ---
 title: Installing Visual Studio 2015 side by side with 2013 on Windows 10
-description: "Learn how to install Visual Studio 2015 alongside 2013 on Windows 10 effortlessly.
-Get tips, fixes, and insights for a smooth setup experience!"
+description: Learn how to install Visual Studio 2015 alongside 2013 on Windows 10 effortlessly.
+Get tips, fixes, and insights for a smooth setup experience!
 date: 2014-11-12
 creator: Martin Hinshelwood
 id: "10886"